X

 Nail Polish Remover / Acetone

 Many nail polish removers have acetone as a main active ingredient.
-Acetone works as a powerful solvent for both oil-based and latex-based paint and can be used to remove paint from several different types of surfaces, including your carpets and soft furnishings.
+Acetone works as a powerful solvent for both oil-based and latex-based paint and can be used to remove paint from several different types of surfaces, including carpet materials and soft furnishings.

-2. Be sure to keep the area where you’re working well ventilated.
+• Be sure to keep the area where you’re working well-ventilated.
 Prolonged exposure to acetone fumes can be harmful to your health.

 Rubbing Alcohol